Cat Doused With Gasoline, Thrown In Garbage Bag In PA: Reward Offered For Information

 The cat is currently being treated at a veterinary hospital, and is said to be doing okay considering the amount of abuse she has endured.
 She is lucky to be alive.

-A $1,000 reward has been posted by The Humane Society of Berks County for anyone who can provide information leading the arrest of the person or persons responsible for this animal cruelty crime.
+A $1,000 reward has been posted by The Humane Society of Berks County for anyone who can provide information leading to the arrest of the person or persons responsible for this animal cruelty crime.
 A $5,000 reward has been posted by People for the Ethical Treatment of Animals, and a reward is also said to be posted by Crime Alerts Berks County.

-According to CBS Philadelphia, not only was the cat doused with gasoline and thrown in a garbage bag to be discarded, it was also tied up, Dr. Kimya Davani with the Berks County Humane Hospital told reporters.
+According to CBS Philadelphia, not only was the cat doused with gasoline and thrown in a garbage bag to be discarded, but it was also tied up, Dr. Kimya Davani with the Berks County Humane Hospital told reporters.

 “I’m not sure if she initially actually went through the garbage truck, but she was tied up in a trash bag doused in gasoline.”